 - 4.1 The Fermanagh Area Plan 2007 and Omagh Area Plan 2002 zoned land for industrial purposes in the main towns of Enniskillen and Omagh and the local towns of Irvinestown, Lisnaskea, Fintona, Carrickmore and Dromore.
 The amounts zoned were considered sufficient to meet overall industrial needs to the end of the respective plan periods.
 Some scope for industrial development on white land was also anticipated with further opportunities for employment provided by mixed business zonings in Enniskillen and the restructuring and sub-division of existing or underused industrial premises.
-Surveys carried out by the Council in 2017 identified remaining capacity within the current industrial zonings (Table 5). - 4.2 In Enniskillen, approximately 22 hectares of zoned industrial land remain undeveloped, on which there are a number of extant planning approvals.
-This includes 12.73 hectares at Lackaghboy, 8.28 hectares at Carran and 0.71 hectares at Killyhelvin (Appendix 2).
+Surveys carried out by the Council in 2020 identified remaining capacity within the current industrial zonings (Table 5). - 4.2 In Enniskillen, approximately 20.6 hectares of zoned industrial land remain undeveloped, on which there are a number of extant planning approvals.
+This includes 12.56 hectares at Lackaghboy, 7.38 hectares at Carran and 0.71 hectares at Killyhelvin (Appendix 2).
 Although Lackaghboy can achieve good road links to Tempo Road and is reasonably linked to Belfast Road, the attractiveness of this estate is reduced due to road and traffic problems within Enniskillen and the segregated location of the estate to other parts of the town and to the south.
-Invest NI have landholdings at both Carran and Lackaboy Industrial Estates. - 4.3 In addition to industrial zoned land in Enniskillen, the Fermanagh Area Plan zoned 18.51 hectares for mixed business use distributed across 6 different sites.
-With the exception of the Car Sales development at Drumclay and Tracey Concrete at Carrigan, the majority of these have seen little or no development with over 80% (15.32 hectares) remaining.
+Invest NI have landholdings at both Carran and Lackaboy Industrial Estates. - 4.3 In addition to industrial zoned land in Enniskillen, the Fermanagh Area Plan zoned 18.51 hectares for mixed business use distributed across 6 different sites., The majority of these have seen little or no development with some 77%% (14.30 hectares) remaining.
 There has been slow take up of the zonings in Irvinestown where around 7.34 hectares remain undeveloped.
-In contrast, over 50% of the zonings in Lisnaskea have been developed with 4.20 hectares remaining.
-Overall, there are 64 hectares of industrial and mixed business zonings in the Fermanagh Area Plan which are undeveloped. - 4.4 The Omagh Area Plan zoned over 83 hectares of land for industrial development in Omagh town distributed across 8 sites (Appendix 2).
-Several of these sites have experienced little or no development with some 47 hectares remaining undeveloped.
-The majority of this land is located at Strathrov (14.85)hectares).
-Arvalee (11.18)hectares) Gillygooley/Drumquin Road (12.83 hectares).
+In contrast, over 50% of the zonings in Lisnaskea have been developed with 3.9hectares remaining.
+Overall, there are 46 hectares of industrial and mixed business zonings in the Fermanagh Area Plan which are undeveloped. - 4.4 The Omagh Area Plan zoned over 83 hectares of land for industrial development in Omagh town distributed across 8 sites (Appendix 2).
+Several of these sites have experienced little or no development with just under 47 hectares remaining undeveloped.
+The majority of this land is located at Strathroy (14.85 hectares), Arvalee (11.18 hectares) and Gillygooley/Drumquin Road (12.83 hectares).
 Some of this land is undevelopable due to flood risk and the development of the Strathroy Link Road and a housing permission on part, reduces the available extent of land at Strathroy.
-Therefore, potentially only 34 hectares remains to be developed in Omagh town.
+Therefore, potentially only 34 hectares remains to be developed in Omagh town. - 4.5 The zoning at Arvalee has historically proven unattractive to business which may have been a consequence of its peripheral location removed from the main A5 transport corridor.
+However, the new link road between Bankmore Road and the Donaghanie Road may help to address this issue.
+The zoning at

-4.5 The zoning at Arvalee has historically proven unattractive to business which may have been a consequence of its peripheral location removed from the main A5 transport corridor.
-However, the new link road onto Bankmore Road to the Donaghanie Road may help to address this issue.
-The zoning at Doogary is largely developed and this is where Invest NI also has landholdings.
+Doogary is largely developed and this is where Invest NI also has little remaining landholdings.